College

 December

-- Academic Performance Review: Evaluate your first-semester grades and adjust your study habits if necessary.
-Seek help from teachers or tutors if necessary.
+- Academic Review: Evaluate first-semester grades and adjust study habits if needed.
+Seek help from teachers, tutors, or resources like the Study Center.

 January

-- Time Management: Continue developing time management and study skills to balance academic, extracurricular, and personal responsibilities.
+- Time Management: Develop or refine time management skills to balance academics, extracurriculars, and personal responsibilities.

 February